Graduate Student Handbook

 TEST OF ORAL PROFICIENCY (TOP): International students are required to take the TOP.
 Please review the TOP section below for more information on the CS policy.

-Applications for TAships are emailed to all Ph.D. students in April each year with an application deadline in early May.
+Applications for TAships are emailed to all Ph.D. students in May with an application deadline in June.
 Applicants who receive a tentative assignment for the next academic school year will be contacted with more information.
 In addition to the general requirements outlined above, TA assignments are determined by instructor preferences, advancement to candidacy, academic standing, student qualifications, funding obligations, and student preferences/qualifications/experience.

 In addition to a salary, students who are assigned a TAship of 25% or higher, also receive paid benefits including health insurance, resident tuition, and remissible fees.